Geology Alumni Web Pages

 Garren Mayer ’85 is President and owner at Sound Financial Group.

-David Mosby '85 is a biologist with the U.S. Fish And Wildlife Service.
+David Mosby '85 is a Supervising Biologist with the U.S. Fish And Wildlife Service in Missouri.

 Melanie Kimsey Redding '85 published a groundwater survey of the Wenatchee River in Washington State.